singhrakeshgkp/spring/spring-microservices/ms-sagapattern/ms-config.md

 <details><summary><b>CQRS - Validation, Error Handling & Transaction Management</b></summary>

-- what is set based consistency problem?
-How does command module will check if record is already exists?
+- <b>what is set based consistency problem?
+How does command module will check if record is already exists?</b>
 - A.-> Command module can check if record is already exist using separate db called lookup table.
 To setup these things follow below steps.
   - Create a new entity class named ```ProductrLookup```, add ony product prop which is required for lookup such as unique id and product name
   - Create a  repository ```ProductLookupRepo``` for ProductLookup entity